BA(Hons) Culture, Media and Creative Industries

 Study time

-On average you'll attend class activities for 10-12 hours a week over 24 weeks with additional time allocated for technical production workshops and working on group projects.
+On average you'll attend class activities for 10-12 hours a week over 24 weeks, including time allocated for technical production workshops and working on group projects.

 Outside class time we expect you to prepare course readings and complete writing and research exercises, essays, production exercises and projects.